1 Introduction

 sites <- data.frame(name=c("queens", "lake"), decLatitude=c(44.22, 45.18), decLongitude=c(-76.50, -78.83), stringsAsFactors = FALSE)

-1. Generate the plot with geom_polygon and add the points with geom_point.
-Note that by default this will use a Mercator projection centered on the Prime Meridian.
+.
+Note that by default this will use a Mercator projection centered on the Prime Meridian.map <- ggplot() +

 geom_polygon(data = ontario_df, aes(x = long, y = lat, group = group), fill="grey40") +